stelzinga/MF/Management_Framework-Appendix.md

 To refer to sheets in MSS use [MSS: xxx] with xxx is the name of the sheet in the MSS, i.e., equivalent to Note Naming conventions.
 Columns are referred to as [MSS: xxx ## yyy] with yyy the name of the Column.
 Rows can be referred to by number which really only applies to the first 5 rows i.e. [MSS: xxx ## 1] is first row in sheet xxx.

 ### MSS Note Management
-A key feature is the ability to write *Notes* in Col = Notes, This column drives the content of Cols = *First Note*, *Last Note* and then *Creation Date* and *Update Date*.
+A key feature is the ability to write *Notes* in any Col = Notes.
+Depending on the sheet in MSS this column may then further drive the content of Cols = *First Note*, *Last Note* and then *Creation Date* and *Update Date*.
+Nots follow the expanded form of Task Notation, namely the dated comment version.i.e. dd-mm-yy: xxx, see [## Task Notation].

-MSS Note Notation
-MSS Note Management follows a specific form of Task Notation, namely the dated comment version.i.e. dd-mm-yy: xxx, see [## Task Notation].

 ### MSS Task Management
 Another feature of MSS is the integration of Tasks using [## Task Notation] in Column = Tasks.